tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 I could feel death’s advance from miles away, therefore, I had nothing to fear.
 Nothing at all.

 At least, that’s what I *used* to believe when I was young and dumb.
 Unfortunately, there are two major flaws in my supposed invulnerability that I completely swept under the rug.
-You may shouting them at your computer screen already.
+You may be shouting them at your computer screen already.

 1. Just because I could sense death didn’t mean I was shielded from the tragedies of life.
 2. I didn’t know for certain that I could sense *everyone’s* death.
 There’s one person in particular who would be unverifiable by definition.